-North Korea wants to 'ardently welcome' Pope Francis, South Korea says
+North Korea wants to 'ardently welcome' Pope Francis, South says

 The two Koreas held three summits this year, following years of confrontation marked by the North’s nuclear and missile tests.

-Moon’s Europe tour, scheduled for Oct.
+Moon’s European tour, scheduled for Oct.
 13 to 21, is primarily to attend the Asia–Europe Meeting in Belgium and includes stops in France, Italy and Denmark, his office said.

-Reporting by Hyonhee Shin and Ju-min Park; Editing by Clarence Fernandez
+Additional reporting by Philip Pullella in Rome, Editing by Clarence Fernandez and Kevin Liffey